uniblab/Icod.Wod/README.md

 Updates the specified records.

 #### Upsert
-Perhaps an upsert opertion in the SalesForce cloud as per the specified records.
+Performs an upsert opertion in the SalesForce cloud as per the specified records.

 ### RestSelect
 Downloads records from the SalesForce cloud as per the specified soql to a file, using the inefficient Rest Api.